What Is Contractor Safety Management?

 What is contractor safety management?

 Contractor safety management is a system of procedures that organizations follow to ensure that contractors, like full-time employees, remain safe and healthy.
-These processes can include providing specialized training, identifying and mitigating potential risks, and addressing near-misses and incidents.
-Establishing good contractor safety management practices helps maintain the safety of contractors, as well as that of your larger team, while also supporting your EHS goals.
+These processes can include:

 How should we approach contractor safety management?

 Managing contractor safety is a considerable task, and it can be hard to know where to begin.
-But whether your company uses manual processes or a software solution, including these four steps will put you on the right track:
+Including these six steps will put you on the right track:

 1. Determine required qualifications